 My primary research interest is the application of genomic-based analyses to address relevant ecological and evolutionary questions that are useful for gaining a better understanding of ecosystem dynamics and for the management and conservation of animal species.
-My work focuses on the exploitation of NGS data, such as RAD sequencing, using bioinformatic tools to develop population genetics and population genomics interpretations of animal species in relation to ecosystem patterns.
-Currently I’m studying the population genomics of two gastropod species from Antarctica.
-Additionally, I’m also collaborating with other projects on pinnipeds, blue tits, brittle stars and shellfish.
+My work focuses on the exploitation of NGS data, such as RAD sequencing and Whole Genome Sequencing, using bioinformatic tools to develop population genomics interpretations of animal and plant species in relation to ecosystem patterns.

 Previous Research and Other Interests

-In summer 2012 I joined the Marine Turtle Rescue Center (CRTM) located in Linosa Island to study the ecology and behaviour of the endangered species Loggerhead sea turtle (Caretta caretta) and to contribute to the monitoring of cetacean species around Linosa Island.
+I acquired both my Bachelor’s and Master’s degree at the University of Ferrara.
+In order to write my BS thesis, I joined the Marine Turtle Rescue Center (CRTM) located in Linosa Island in summer 2012 to study the ecology and behaviour of the endangered Loggerhead sea turtle (Caretta caretta), as well as to contribute to the monitoring of cetacean species around Linosa Island.

 In addition to my research activity, I like focusing my attention on playing Capoeria, juggling, slacklining and playing bass and guitar.
 I also like cooking, reading and occasionally playing JRPG video games.

 - 2015–2019: PhD Student – University of Bielefeld & Marie Curie Initial Training Network fellow

 - 2012–2015: Master’s Degree in Ecology and Evolution, University of Ferrara